dangoslen/dangoslen-me-site/content/blog/tests-iteration-and-observability.md

 If you're a frequent reader of this blog and newsletter, you know I'm a big advocate for two core components for building software:

-* Iterative development (constant refactoring, focused deliverables, learning as we go, etc.)
+* [Iterative development](https://dangoslen.me/tags/iterative-development) (constant refactoring, focused deliverables, learning as we go, etc.)
-* and Observability (define metrics up front, measure and experiment, signals for success and not just failure, etc.)
+* [Observability](https://dangoslen.me/tags/observability) (define metrics up front, measure and experiment, signals for success and not just failure, etc.)

 I'm a firm believer that by making small changes all the time to our system and seeing the results within the system of those changes via observability we will build better software overtime.